appsody/website/content/docs/stacks/create.md

 Now that have you have created a stack you can [build and test](/content/docs/stacks/build-and-test.md) it locally.

 ## Contributing a stack
-If you would like to contribute a new stack to the [stacks repository](https://github.com/appsody/stacks) the Appsody [contributing guildlines](https://github.com/appsody/website/blob/master/CONTRIBUTING.md) explains how.
+If you would like to contribute a new stack to the [stacks repository](https://github.com/appsody/stacks) the Appsody [contributing guidelines](https://github.com/appsody/website/blob/master/CONTRIBUTING.md) explain how.

-We welcome new contributions but before starting a large piece of work we recommend to reach out to us on [slack](http://appsody-slack.eu-gb.mybluemix.net/) or [raise an issue](https://github.com/appsody/stacks/issues/) to start a discussion.
+We welcome new contributions but before starting a large piece of work we recommend that you reach out to us on [Slack](http://appsody-slack.eu-gb.mybluemix.net/) or [raise an issue](https://github.com/appsody/stacks/issues/) to start a discussion.

 ## Maintaining a separate repository
 In addition to the main Appsody stacks repository, you can maintain your own set of stacks.
 This is useful for developing stacks and separating sets of stacks for different uses.